daylehouse/bitcoin-miner-card/README.md

 1. In Home Assistant, go to HACS.
 2. Open the menu, then select Custom repositories.
-3. Add this repository URL and choose category Plugin.
+3. Add this repository URL and choose category Dashboard.
 4. Install Bitcoin Miner Card.
 5. Restart Home Assistant.
 6. Add the card resource if not auto-added: